histolab/histolab/docs/tissue_masks.rst

    :alt: ihc_kidney

-On our `Slide <slide.html#src.histolab.slide.Slide>`_ object we can now retrieve a binary mask considering specific regions of the tissue.
+From our `Slide <slide.html#src.histolab.slide.Slide>`_ object we can now retrieve a binary mask considering specific regions of the tissue.
 Notice that available masks are defined in the `masks <masks.html#src.histolab.masks>`_ module.

 As a diagnostic check to visualize the mask, we can call the `locate mask <slide.html#src.histolab.slide.Slide.locate_mask>`_ method on the Slide, which outlines the boundaries of the selected mask on the slide's thumbnail.